 8. Some Red Flags To Watch Out For

 Here are a few red flags to watch out for before you decide on a custom home builder:-

 - Does the builder lack any kind of liability insurance as far as their work and employees are concerned?

 - It takes a minimum of 5 years for a construction business to be truly profitable, has your builder been in business for less than that?

-- Is the builder charging a larger fee than others in the same area?
+- Is the builder charging a more significant fee than others in the same area?

 - Is he/she averse to having a formal contract drawn up that outlines their responsibilities and fees?

 - Is your builder keen to use your house for marketing purposes on their website or social media without prior permission or payment?